alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/04_October_2019.md

 * (**P** d): “I…do quite a few different things, where they may monitor my phone or what I’m listening to on the radio and then they pay me in Amazon vouchers”
 * (R *T* d): “I think it’s a really good point actually, because all you would need is an email address for the project itself we’re going to have an email address”
 * (**A** **P** d): prize draw
-(T, R, d): “I think that’s wildly unethical… I think it’s much more honest to say, look, we’re not going to pay you for your time to fill in this questionnaire, and this is how long it’s going to take, and you can make that decision”
+(R *T* d): “I think that’s wildly unethical… I think it’s much more honest to say, look, we’re not going to pay you for your time to fill in this questionnaire, and this is how long it’s going to take, and you can make that decision”
 * (**A** **P** d): choice of charities for people to donate to
 * (**A** **P** d): “I think that’s still discriminatory…if you’re struggling to make ends meet”
 * (**A** **P** d): “[Rationale that] you’re over-budget, and these people are so motivated to do it that they’ll do it anyway…that’s unethical”